Alx-Li/Alx-Li/README.md

 :student: I am currently a student studying computer science.
 Follow me along my self-learning journey on Github as I experiment with different frameworks and build things that I find cool.

 ### :hammer_and_pick: Current Project:
-I am learning Node.js to implement a MERN stack for my personal portfolio.
-Follow my [repository](https://github.com/Alx-Li/MERN-Portfolio-Dev) to see updates and notes during my development.
+~~I am learning Node.js to implement a MERN stack for my personal portfolio.
+Follow my [repository](https://github.com/Alx-Li/MERN-Portfolio-Dev) to see updates and notes during my development.~~

+Ever since my internship doing (essentially full-stack) web dev, I really want to redo my entire site.
+Seeing the innovation in webdesign and graphic arts on social media platforms and awwwards has inspired me to challenge myself to create something unique.

 ### :writing_hand: Currently Learning:
 - Algorithms and data structures
 - Javascript frameworks and libraries